cinemascience/cinemasci/cinemasci.md

 ## CVIEW package

-Once it is properly installed **LINK-TBD**, the `cview` package can be used to view Cinema databases, using the following command:
+Once it is properly installed **LINK-TBD**, the `server` package can be used to view Cinema databases, using the following command:

 ```
 python3.x -m cinemasci.server --data /path/to/database.cdb --viewer explorer --port 0000